yingqi0607/tp/docs/DeveloperGuide.md

 1. User requests to add a new task.
 2. TR4CKER requests for task details.
-3. User provides more details.
+3. User provides task details.
 4. TR4CKER inserts the new task to user's task list.

     Use case ends.